AnnR91/ppc_and_python/README.md

 # Protein-protein complexes and Python
-The repository contains data for a class I am teaching.
+The repository contains codes for a class I am teaching.